How to Design an Effective Captive Insurance Program: Unlocking Post-Pandemic Benefits

 Definition and Purpose of Captive Insurance

 Captive insurance is a form of self-insurance where a parent group or groups create a licensed insurance company to provide coverage for itself.
-The primary purpose of forming a captive is to improve your control over risk management, insurance costs, and to benefit from direct access to international reinsurance markets.
+The primary purpose of forming a captive is to improve your control over risk management and insurance costs and to benefit from direct access to international reinsurance markets.
 By setting up a captive, you can also gain from potential tax advantages and enhanced cash flow.
 Essentially, captives allow you to retain risks within your corporate structure, rather than transferring them to traditional insurers.

 Evolution and Popularity Post-COVID-19